pyppeteer/pyppeteer/README.md

 > **Note**: When you run pyppeteer for the first time, it downloads the latest version of Chromium (~150MB) if it is not found on your system.
 If you don't prefer this behavior, ensure that a suitable Chrome binary is installed.
 One way to do this is to run `pyppeteer-install` command before prior to using this library.

 Full documentation can be found [here](https://pyppeteer.github.io/pyppeteer/reference.html).
-[Puppeteer's documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#) and [its troubleshooting guide](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) are also great resources for puppeteer2 users.
+[Puppeteer's documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#) and [its troubleshooting guide](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) are also great resources for pyppeteer users.

 ### Examples